gbowne1/SPMS_ERPMRP/ABOUTTHIS.md

  Database Administrators' accesses.

-        Using Windows Authentication (preferred) and SQL Server Management Studio By using VPN connection to the external server Using SQL Server Authentication (only when Domain Authentication is not available).
+        Using Windows Authentication (preferred) and SQL Server Management Studio (primary access) By using VPN connection to the external server (non-primary, 2nd level access) Using SQL Server Authentication (only when Domain Authentication is not available).

     Additional database user setup requirements:
         Read only (back end) database access for the application support person in the Test environment

+    Backups run at night and several times during the day.
+Minimum once every 3 to 5 Hours.

     Audit setup (if applicable).
     For example: